What can be sampled locally?: Models and Preliminaries

-\ifabs{Several natural joint distributions can be expressed as MRFs, including independent sets, vertex covers, colorings and list colorings, as well as various statistical physical models such as hardcore gas model, Ising model, and Potts model.}{ Several natural joint distributions can be expressed as MRFs: \begin{itemize} \item \textbf{Independent sets / vertex covers:} When $q=2$, all $A_e= $ and all $b_v= $, each feasible configuration corresponds to an independent set (or vertex cover, if the other spin state indicates the set) in $G$, and the Gibbs distribution $\mu$ is the uniform distribution over independent sets (or vertex covers) in $G$.
+Several natural joint distributions can be expressed as MRFs: \begin{itemize} \item \textbf{Independent sets / vertex covers:} When $q=2$, all $A_e= $ and all $b_v= $, each feasible configuration corresponds to an independent set (or vertex cover, if the other spin state indicates the set) in $G$, and the Gibbs distribution $\mu$ is the uniform distribution over independent sets (or vertex covers) in $G$.
 When $b_v= $ for some parameter $\lambda>0$, this is the \concept{hardcore model} from statistical physics.

 \item \textbf{Colorings and list colorings:} When every $A_e$ has $A_e(i,i)=0$ and $A_e(i,j)=1$ if $i\neq j$, and every $b_v$ is the all-1 vector, the Gibbs distribution $\mu$ becomes the uniform distribution over proper $q$-colorings of graph $G$.
 For \concept{list colorings}, each vertex $v\in V$ can only use the colors from its list $L_v\subseteq[q]$ of available colors.
 Then we can let each $b_v$ be the indicator vector for the list $L_v$ and $A_e$'s are the same as for proper $q$-colorings, so that the Gibbs distribution is the uniform distribution over proper list colorings.